 Take your time with your record and make sure it’s right.
 Once you know everything’s ready to go and you’re getting ready to pick the people to work with, make sure they are the right people to work with – the people you feel comfortable with.
 Don’t be afraid to call someone you don’t know.
 Pick up the phone and just do it.
 I take calls all the time from new bands.
 I’ll talk to anybody looking to make the next step.
 I just love being part of a new bands career.

-Click for more information about Munsey Ricci and Skateboard Marketing
+For more information about Munsey Ricci and the work he does in the music business, visit the Skateboard Marketing website.